asfakianos/Django-DB-Project/README.md

 - [ ] Patch up custom SQL queries
 - [ ] `Mod/Ins/Del` pages (stretch, they show up for admin views only for course)

-Django-based web app with sqlalchemy
-Our goal is to maintain a relational database with the following tables:
-Course(course_id, prereqs, dept, units, name), Instructor(name, dept), Department(name, address, school), School(name), and some sort of user model that is TBD.

 ## Publishing Guidelines